calihem/mavhub/README.md

 To compile the test program in the tests directory, enable test support via

 	./configure --enable-tests=yes

+If you get an error on a 64 bit machine saying that configure could not find the version of the library, adding of

+	--with-boost-libdir=/usr/lib/x86_64-linux-gnu/

+might help.

 ### Examples
 1. On x86 architecture you might want to enter